Menu

 PhD, RN

-Dr. Michelle Y. Williams has served as assistant professor/adjunct faculty at CSUEB since 2011 in the Nursing Department.
+Dr. Michelle Y. Williams has served as assistant professor at CSUEB since 2011 in the Nursing Department.
 Additionally, Dr. Williams is the Executive Director, Research and Health Equity at Stanford Health Care, and Clinical Assistant Professor in the Division of Primacy Care Population Health, Department of Medicine, Stanford University School of Medicine.
 Dr. Williams holds a bachelors and master’s degree in nursing from Holy Names University, Oakland, California, and a Doctor of Philosophy (PhD) in nursing science from the University of Wisconsin, Milwaukee.

 Dr. Williams spent just under 30 years at Kaiser Permanente where she held a variety of roles prior to retiring in 2017, including national director of technology innovation research, maternal-child health director at the Kaiser Oakland Medical Center, and chief nurse executive at the Kaiser Richmond Medical Center.
 A longstanding health policy and health systems scientist, Williams has advanced health equity research, catalyzed clinical and systems transformation, and empowered stakeholders during her esteemed tenure at complex health care organizations and academic institutions, including the University of California, San Francisco, General Clinical Research Center; Alameda County Health System: Highland General Hospital; Telecare Mental Health Corporation, and the Veteran’s Health System: Sacramento Medical Center, to name a few.